-It used in various forms such as inhalational, intravenously, or intramuscularly.
+It is used in various forms, such as inhalational, intravenously, or intramuscularly.
 It is not available in oral form, as it is poorly absorbed orally.

 It undergoes metabolism in the liver and has a half-life of 10 to 14 days.

-Treatment - the recommended regimen is 3 to 4 mg/kg once in a day intravenous or intramuscularly, for 2 to 3 weeks (14 to 21 days).
+Treatment - the recommended regimen is 3 to 4 mg/kg once a day, intravenous or intramuscularly, for 2 to 3 weeks (14 to 21 days).

 Prevention- the recommended regimen is 300 mg in a nebulized form every four weeks, or 4mg/kg intravenous/intramuscularly, once every month.

 2 to 4 mg/kg intramuscular/intravenous, daily once or alternate days for fifteen days.
-Alternatively, 4mg per kg (IM/IV) can be given three times weekly, for five weeks or more, based on patient response to the medication.
+Alternatively, 4mg per kg (IM/IV) can be given three times weekly, based on patient response to the medication for five weeks or more.